sparkyvxcx/Shellcode64/README.md

 ### Password prompt

 Program print "ask for passcode" prompt to screen and wait for user input.
 The print prompt can be done by invoking [write(1)](https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl) syscall, for the read input part it can be done by invoing [read(0)](https://github.com/torvalds/linux/blob/master/arch/x86/entry/syscalls/syscall_64.tbl) syscall.
 As for the string storage, we can hard code string into assembly code, but there is length limitation.
-Say once shell established, program print `Password: ` which takes 10 byte to represent, if goes for hardcoded option the assembly code would be like, take 2 of 10 byte from prompt store it to RAX, push it into the stack, then take rest 8 byte store it in RAX, again push it into the stack, now rsp has point to the prompt we want to print out.
+Say once shell established, program print `Password: ` which takes 10 byte to represent, if goes for hardcoded option the assembly code would be like, take 2 of 10 byte from prompt store it to RAX, push it into the stack, then take rest 8 bytes store it in RAX, again push it into the stack, now rsp has point to the prompt we want to print out.
 Since write syscall takes three arugement which were `file describtor`, `memory address to the output string`, `length of that string`.
 So, register RDI, RSI, RDX each were responible for those arguments, simply `mov rsi rsp` to let RSI hold the address to the prompt, then set RDI to 1 which represents standard output, finally set RDI to 10 which clearly means the length.

-First fragment(2 byte) `: ` in hexdecimal `0x203a`, when it gets to pushed into stack it will auto null terminated and look like this `0x000000000000203a`.
-Then, second fragment(8 byte) `Password` in hexdecimal `0x64726f7773736150`.
+First fragment(2 byte) `: ` in hexadecimal `0x203a`, when it gets to pushed into stack it will auto null terminated and look like this `0x000000000000203a`.
+Then, second fragment(8 bytes) `Password` in hexadecimal `0x64726f7773736150`.

 ```assembly
 mov eax, 0x203a